urostripunovic/share-recipes-now-backend/public/Backend.md

         Make sure to also when inserting that Ingredient query runs first and then RecipeIngredient query.
     - Instructions
 - Retry all the routes that need a access token once the login is created
+- One for a user to view their user info, saved recipes, created recipes and comments **auth**
 - One to log in the user, access token and refresh tokens are set here
     - lite mer research här igen så implementationen funkar
-- One for a user to view their user info, saved recipes, created recipes and comments **auth**
 - One to create the user
-    - try rendering a image.
+    - try rendering a image. ✅
+    - add security ✅
     - ensure that images are of the right type. ✅
     - kolla om username redan finns samt att email redan också finns ✅
     - kolla om password är tillräckligt stark ✅